elixir-oasis/oasis/README.md

 The arguments of `oas.gen.plug` mix task:

 * `--file`, required, the completed path to the specification file in YAML or JSON format.
-* `--router`, optional, the generated router's module alias, by default it is `Router`, for example we set `--router Hello.MyRouter` and there is no any name space definition, the final router module is `Oasis.Gen.Hello.MyRouter` in `/lib/oasis/gen/hello/my_router.ex` path.
+* `--router`, optional, the generated router's module alias, by default it is `Router` (the full module name is `Oasis.Gen.Router` by default), for example we set `--router Hello.MyRouter` meanwhile there is no other special name space defined, the final router module is `Oasis.Gen.Hello.MyRouter` in `/lib/oasis/gen/hello/my_router.ex` path.
-* `--name-space`, optional, the generated all modules' name space, by default it is `Oasis.Gen`, this argument will always override the defined name space from the input `--file` if exists "x-oasis-name-space" field(s).
+* `--name-space`, optional, the generated all modules' name space, by default it is `Oasis.Gen`, this argument will always override the name space from the input `--file` if any `"x-oasis-name-space"` field(s) defined.

+### Special instructions

+#### Name Plug's handler

-Refer the OAS, the `operationId` field of Operation Object is not required, but it should be unique among all operations described in the API if exists.
+Refer the OAS, the `operationId` field of Operation Object is not required, but it should be unique among all operations described in the API if `operationId` field exists.

    * When use this field, `Oasis` will use it to construct the generated module alias and the file name of ".ex" file, e.g. see the above `find_pet_by_id.ex` file with `Oasis.Gen.FindPetById` module name.
    * When not use this filed, `Oasis` will combine the HTTP verb with the URL to generate the module alias and the file name of ".ex" file, e.g. see the above `get_pets.ex` file with `Oasis.Gen.GetPets` module name.

+#### Generated code to folder

 The generated codes are always put in the `lib` directory of your application root path, because they need to be integrated into your application in runtime.

+#### Custom name space of generated modules

 By default, the name space of the generated module is `Oasis.Gen` and its folder path is `lib/oasis/gen`, but we can custom it use these ways:

-1. As a final global definition when run `oas.gen.plug` mix task, input `--name-space` argument to set this, this argument always overwrites all name space even we have some sections of document have special definition (via "x-oasis-name-space"), for example:
+1. As a final global definition when run `oas.gen.plug` mix task, input `--name-space` argument to set this, this argument always overrides all name space even we have some sections of document have special definition (via `"x-oasis-name-space"`), for example:

   ```
   mix oas.gen.plug --file path/to/petstore-mini.yaml --name-space My.Petstore